SAMPLE BY keyword

 2021-06-01T23:10:00.000000Z2

-The timestamp value for the 24 hour groups start at the first-observed timestamp.
+The timestamp value for the 24 hour groups start at the first-observed timestamp, and continue in 1d intervals.

-The option aligns data to calendar dates, with two optional parameters:
+The default behaviour for SAMPLE BY, this option aligns data to calendar dates, with two optional parameters:

 A time zone may be provided for sampling with calendar alignment.
 Details on the options for specifying time zones with available formats are provided in the guide for working with timestamps and time zones.